Skip to main content

 Do I need a handrail on stairs?

-The IRC (IRC §R311.7.8 ↗) requires a handrail on any stairway with four or more risers.
-The handrail must be 34–38 inches above the nosing, be graspable (1¼–2 inches in diameter for round), and run continuously from top to bottom.
-A guardrail (IRC §R312 ↗; 36" residential, 42" commercial) is required wherever the floor level is 30" or more above the surface below.
+Per IRC 2021 IRC §R311.7.8 ↗ (restated in AWC DCA-6 §3 handrail provisions), a handrail is required on any stairway with four or more risers.
+Local jurisdictions may apply additional or different requirements — verify with your local building department.
+The handrail must be 34–38 inches above the nosing, be graspable (1¼–2 inches in diameter for round) per AWC DCA-6 §3 graspability dimensions, and run continuously from top to bottom.
+A guardrail (IRC §R312 ↗; 36" residential, 42" commercial) is required wherever the floor level is 30" or more above the surface below — confirm with your local building department for exact dimensions.

 How much does a stair stringer weigh?